 Maria Massei-Rosato is the screenwriter of LOST IN CONTROL, a mother-daughter story against the backdrop of a cross-country bicycle adventure.
-Winner of Best Screenplay in Milan International Film Festival and Montana Covellite International Film Festival and finalist in multiple film festivals, the screenplay follows a strong-willed daughter faced with a myriad of decisions surrounding the bicycle journey and her mother’s illness.
+Winner of Best Unproduced Screenplay in Milan International Film Festival, Montana Covellite International Film Festival, and Screenwriting Masters Contest and finalist in multiple film festivals, the screenplay follows a strong-willed daughter faced with a myriad of decisions surrounding the bicycle journey and her mother’s illness.
 The mom is a spitfire Italian-American Brooklyn native whose quick wit and sharp tongue wane as dementia sets in.
 The mother-daughter story unfolds in a series of flashbacks and fast-forwards as the daughter and her reluctant husband cycle from Seattle to Brooklyn.

 Maria learned her screenwriting craft from Robert McKee; the Aristotle of our time and instructor of the widely popular Story Seminar, his students have included hundreds of Academy and Emmy Award winners.
 Maria aspires to be one of them.